mikejseay/spiking-upstates/README.md

 # Installation

-- Use Anaconda with Python 3.
+- Start from a Python 3 Anaconda environment.
 - Install Brian2 according to the installation instructions (https://brian2.readthedocs.io/en/stable/introduction/install.html).
 - Install dill by running 'conda install dill' at an Anaconda-enable command line.
+- Install tqdm by running 'pip install tqdm' at an Anaconda-enable command line.
 - Get the latest version of PyCharm Community Edition.

 # Usage

-- Open simulate.py in PyCharm.
+- Open simulate*.py in PyCharm.
 - Set the save folder to a local folder location of choice.
-- Run simulate.py
+- Run simulate*.py
 - Once it's done, open analyze.py in PyCharm.
 - Set the load folder to the same folder as the save folder above.
 - Set the targetSim to analyze by copying the prefix before '_params" and '_results'.